Types of abuse

 Examples of financial abuse include:

-• Giving you an allowance or monitoring what you buy.
+- Giving you an allowance or tracking what you buy.

-• Using your social security number to obtain loans without your permission.
+- Using your social security number to obtain loans or credit cards without your permission.

-• Refusing to provide you with money, food, rent, medicine, or clothing.
+- Refusing to give you with money, food, rent, medicine, or clothing.

 Financial abuse is usually coupled with emotional or physical abuse.
 If you’re not in control of your finances or if your partner has taken money from your bank account, it can be especially scary to leave an abusive relationship.
 Chat with us now to get support and identify local resources to help you regain control over your finances — some organizations may even provide short term loans to cover important expenses while leaving an abusive relationship.